multivoltage/marilena/README.md

 ## Configuration

-Under the hood a default configuration will be loaded but a file `marilena.config.js` allow us to set:
+Under the hood a default configuration will be loaded but a file `marilena.config.mjs` allow us to set:
 | name | required | description | default |
 |--------------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------|
 | inputFolder | X | folder where email are in the project | input |